OsamahShamsan/Nexus_4WD_Mecanum_Robot/README.md

 # NEXUS 4WD Mecanum Robot - ROS 2 Package

-This is a ROS 2 Jazzy package developed to control and simulate the Nexus 4WD Mecanum robot platform.
+This is a ROS 2 Jazzy workspace developed to control and simulate the Nexus 4WD Mecanum robot platform.
- The project includes arduino program and nodes for teleoperation (manually or PS4 Controller), odometry, serial communication with an Arduino 328 controller and robot description for visualization and simulation.
+ The project includes arduino program and packages for teleoperation (through Terminal or PS4 Controller), odometry, serial communication with an Arduino 328 controller and robot description for visualization and simulation.

+#### Disclaimer:
+I am only a user of the Nexus 4WD mecanum wheels robot and develop some packages for study purposes.
+The owners of the external packages joy, teleop_twist_joy, nexus_4wd_mecanum meshes and URDF are listed in the Acknowledgments section below.

 ## Project Overview